mablanco/docker-vassal/README.md

 Docker image for VASSAL, an open-source game engine for building and playing online adaptations of board games and card games (<http://www.vassalengine.org/index.php>).

-This image is built upon my Docker image for AdoptOpenJDK 8 JRE, as VASSAL needs an older JVM version than those that most modern Linux distros can provide.
+This image is built upon my Docker image for AdoptOpenJDK 8 JRE, as VASSAL versions older than 3.3 need that JVM version, not available in most modern Linux distros.
+VASSAL 3.3 is compatible with Java 11 and will easily run directly from the CLI.

 ## How to use this image